Bishop Kelley headed for rematch with McGuinness in 5A football semifinals

 The Comets will again try to hold McGuinness running back Dominic Richardson in check.
 The TCU commit rushed for 228 yards and two touchdowns as the Irish rallied past Edison 42-41, and has more than 5,600 career rushing yards.

-“We’ve had trouble with him for three years and when we played him (in September), I told everybody I was glad to be done with him and now we’re playing him again,” Tappana said.
+“We’ve had trouble with him for three years and when we played him (in September), I told everybody I was glad to be done with him and now we’re playing him again,” Tappana said with a chuckle.

-Kelley advanced with a 28-7 quarterfinal win at Noble and has won six of its last seven games.
+Kelley advanced with a 28-7 quarterfinal win at Noble and has won six of its last seven.

 Class 5A Semifinals